Nelson (duo): Later years

 In 2010, Nelson reached a record deal with Frontiers Records.
 They released three albums almost consecutively.
 The first, Before the Rain, is a collection of demos made during the After the Rain sessions.
 The second one is Perfect Storm, which is a compilation of live recordings from the After the Rain world tour.
 This is notable because, despite being such a massive world tour that covered almost 300 dates across the world, no official recording was made of it.
-The third album was a new studio album called Lightning Strikes Twice, which features new material from the band.
+The third album was a new studio album called Lightning Strikes Twice (2010), which features new material from the band.
 It is the first original studio album from the band since Life was released in 1999.

 The release of the three albums in 2010 coincided with the band's official anniversary.
 For it, they organized a 20th Anniversary Tour around several countries.
 Singer/guitarist Mark Slaughter joined Nelson for the tour, which began at the Firefest in Nottingham, England.

 In addition to touring as Nelson, the twin singer-songwriters also perform a separate tribute act for their father, called Ricky Nelson Remembered.
 Additionally, they perform with celebrity all-star rock band Scrap Metal.

 In 2015, the band released their final album with Frontiers, Peace Out.
 That same year, the brothers released a Christmas album titled This Christmas; it was followed up with a deluxe edition the following year titled This Christmas Too.

 In 2025, the band was featured in the finale of season 2 of Peacemaker, playing their song "To Get Back to You".
+They also released their autobiography What Happened To Your Hair?!' in December of that year.

+In April 2026, Nelson announced a return to Frontiers Records after a decade hiatus from rock music.
+A new comeback album is currently in the works; it is their first rock album since 2015 with a full band.
+They are also expected to make a full band appearance at the next Frontiers Rock Festival, which is due to take place on May 3, 2026, in Italy.